larshoeft/dfg-proposal/README.md

 - “epistemic emotions are triggered by cognitive states involving discrepancy, or conflict, between active schemas and incoming information, or gap in one’s knowledge” (Nerantzaki et al., 2021)
+- “Accordingly, epistemic emotions that learners experience when they begin to form a definition of a task may provide cues to learners that particular goals may or may not be achievable.
+Individuals may then adjust goals as a function of those cues (downgrading or upgrading).
+  Of course, epistemic emotions that arise during the enactment or evaluation phases may subsequently lead learners to revise previous goals.
+For example, as a learner progresses in a task and achieves one of the epistemic aims, he or she may revise that goal and set the standard even higher than the original.
+In addition, epistemic emotions may serve as cues to learners to set particular plans for carrying out the task.
+If a learner experiences confusion surrounding the parameters of a mathematics problem, that individual may then plan to construct a concept map of that problem and coordinate informational sources between the problem text and the concept map to reduce confusion (Muis, Psaradellis, et al., 2015).”
+(Muis et al., 2018)
 - confusion -\> frustration -\> no learning gains (Muis et al., 2025)

 ### Research Questions